Summer & Horse FAQ's

 Thank-you for asking!!
 The Wallowa's are a rocky, technical mountain range.
 Your horse should be shod, in decent physical shape, and have some experience riding mountain trails.
 It is not recommended that you bring your young or green-broke horse.

 Additionally, it is your responsibility to know and understand the USFS regulations for trail riding &/or camping in the Wallowa's.
 One pertinent publication, the Leave No Trace guidelines, can be accessed by clicking the link.
+Additionally, you should click HERE for wilderness regulations specific to the Eagle Cap Wilderness.

 "What are the trails like in this area?"